Chapter 14: Firecracker's Device Model

 API Schema and Runtime Updates

 A RateLimiter object wraps two optional TokenBucket instances under the keys bandwidth and ops.
-Rate limiters are accepted on:
+Current API configurations accept it on:

 To disable an existing rate limiter while the VM is running, send size: 0, refill_time: 0; TokenBucket::new() returns None and update_buckets() sets the field to None, removing the throttle entirely until a new non-zero configuration is applied.